Defending a defamation claim

 What is the likelihood of me being sued for defamation?

 Whilst thousands of defamation claims are threatened every week, very few of them reach the courts.
-Indeed, in 2020 only 152 claim were issued in the Royal Courts of Justice (where all defamation claims in England and Wales must now be issued).
+Indeed, typically, only about 200 defamation claims are issued each year in England and Wales.
 Very few of these, perhaps a dozen or so, eventually reach trial - with most being settled by agreement and others being disposed of summarily.

 The main reason for the relatively small number of claims is that it is normally very expensive to take a defamation claim to trial.
 In addition to funding a claim, an unsuccessful claimant will normally be ordered to pay the defendant's legal costs.
 However, that is not to say that you won't be sued and the consequences of being sued can be very serious.
 In addition to having to pay any award of damages (which could run into six figures), an unsuccessful defendant will normally be liable for a claimant's legal costs (which are also likely to run well into six figures).
 For many defendants, losing a libel claim at trial can be financially ruinous - resulting in bankruptcy and even the loss of their home.
 Even where a claim is settled pre-trial on relatively modest terms, a defendant's out-of-pocket costs can be significant.